qadrina/Blazor_FullStack_CRUD/README.md

 # Blazor_FullStack_CRUD

-Practice CRUD operations using C# Blazor, Entity Framework, and SQL Server.
+Practice CRUD operations using C# Blazor, Entity Framework, and SQL Server for the database.

 1. Main page <br />